nadddder/SKY-Yoga-App/README.md

 ## Current State Summary of the App

-The SKY Yoga App is in the initial stages of development.
-The app currently serves as a structured questionnaire, collecting user data such as primary sports, yoga experience, motivations, injuries, and yoga pose preferences.
-This data is stored in the user's profile but is not yet connected to a database or used to generate personalized yoga routines.
-The app has implemented basic navigation between these screens, and the user's answers to questions are tracked through the UserContext API.
+The SKY Yoga App is in the early stages of development, focusing on collecting detailed user data through a structured questionnaire and showing a video sequence from the cloud.
+Questionnaire data is currently managed through the React Context API, allowing for dynamic and contextual storage within the app.
+The groundwork for personalization and further features is being laid, with future development aimed at integrating these data points into a more comprehensive and tailored user experience.

 ## Goal of the App to Achieve MVP